 The FAME model requires only FAME students in FAME technical classes, so your college partner needs a new lab for FAME.
 The equipment cost of an entire new lab is approximately $2 million.
 These costs can be spread over several years and are typically covered by a combination of grants, contributions, donations, and smart planning of existing annual resources.

-• Know that the equipment cost is coming, but don’t worry too much about it.
+• Know that the equipment cost is manageable, as evidenced by dozens of chapters to-date.
 During the period of performance, we’ll explore various grant opportunities with you to cover these costs.

 Teal-Slash-Divider